The University selects suppliers through competitive tendering or quotations for lower value purchases.

 UWE Bristol is a member of the Southern Universities Purchasing Consortium (SUPC).
-SUPC, along with other HE Purchasing Consortia put framework agreements in place which can be used by its members when buying goods and services.
-The University can also use framework agreements put in place by other agencies such as Crown Commercial Services and TUCO.
+Along with other HE Purchasing Consortia, SUPC put framework agreements in place which can be used by its members when buying goods and services.
+The University can also use framework agreements put in place by other agencies, such as Crown Commercial Services and TUCO.

 The aim of the Procurement Team is to enable the University to make maximum use of our non-pay resources in order that we may minimise purchasing costs and achieve value for money in the delivery of goods and services to our internal customers, whilst contributing to the overall strategic goals of the University.